-For all examinations, (unless otherwise informed), you must line-up in the Theatre.
+• For all examinations, (unless otherwise informed), you must line-up in the Theatre.
 Larger exams will be held in the Sports Hall, Lecture Theatre, Drama Studio and M02/3.
 Smaller or more specialised examinations may be held in some of these rooms or others around the school.

 For morning examinations you must be lined up by 8.30am.
-For afternoon examinations you must be lined up by 12.30pm.

 - Please arrive on time, if however, you arrive late for an examination you may still be admitted, if the exam in still in progress, and given the full length of time for the exam.
-Completed examination papers will be sent to the Examination Board, however we are obliged to send a full report of the reason why you are late to the Examination Board and the Examination Board may not accept your work. - You must attend all exams in full School Uniform. - All items of your own equipment ie pens (must be black ink), pencils, mathematical instruments, etc. must be visible to the invigilators at all times.
-They should be in a transparent pencil case or clear plastic bag, and must not be put back in your pockets etc until you have left the examination room. - For all examinations where calculators are required, school calculators will be provided. - However, If you wish to use your own calculator, all covers and instructions should be removed, there should be nothing stored in the memory and you should make sure the batteries (if required) are new.
-Your calculator will be checked on your way into the examination room and if the invigilator cannot clear the memory you will not be allowed to take it in with you, so please make sure you know how to clear the memory. - You may take a clear bottle of water into the examination room, but labels must be removed.
+Completed examination papers will be sent to the Examination Board, however we are obliged to send a full report of the reason why you are late to the Examination Board and the Examination Board may not accept your work. - You must attend all exams in full School Uniform. - All items of your own equipment ie pens (must be black ink), pencils, mathematical instruments, etc. must always be visible to the invigilators.
+They should be in a transparent pencil case or clear plastic bag and must not be put back in your pockets etc until you have left the examination room. - You may take a clear bottle of water into the examination room, but labels must be removed.
 No food (including chewing gum) is allowed in the examination room (if you have a special requirement please see the Exams Team before the start of the examination period).
 Make sure you eat a good breakfast before coming to school; it will help you concentrate.